 Thesis: Ladybird beetles in corn fields: interactions of generalist predators and landscape patterns at multiple spatial scales.
 Advisor: Alison Power.

-I grew up in the wetlands and on the beaches of eastern New York, where my love for the natural world began.
-A desire to answer scientific questions of environmental and social importance has led me to ecology research in a wide range of landscapes, from New York, Mississippi, and Alaska to Belarus, India, and Uganda.
 Before joining the Gratton lab, I worked with the US Department of Agriculture Farmer-to-Farmer program in Eastern Europe and as a staff scientist for the US Environmental Protection Agency Office of Pesticides in Washington DC, as well as the Office of International & Tribal Affairs.
 I have conducted environmental science research in a wide range of landscapes, from New York, Mississippi, and Alaska to Belarus, India, and Uganda.

 O’Rourke, Megan E., Kaitlin Rienzo-Stack, and Alison G. Power.
 2011.
 A multi-scale, landscape approach to predicting insect populations in agroecosystems.
 Ecological Applications 21:1782–1791.